HomeLearning CenterWhat Are Recurring Payments and How Automation Can Streamline the Processes

 New Guidelines on Recurring Payments and How These Will Impact Businesses in India

+The Indian SaaS industry is growing rapidly, projected to reach a total turnover of $75 billion by 2025.
 However, the new guidelines on recurring payments by The Reserve Bank of India (RBI) can significantly slow down the growth.

 As of October 2021, a new layer of authentication is required for every transaction.
 Users have to manually mandate each payment before the fund is paid to the vendor.

 For Indian SaaS companies, the new policy means more paperwork and customer follow-ups, which are time-consuming.
-Not to mention the risks of getting default and late payments that will negatively impact their income stability.
+Not to mention the risks of default and late payments that will negatively impact their income stability.

-In addition, the new guidelines can possibly drive SaaS startups out of India as they can no longer bill the customers, thus cutting off their primary stream of revenue.
+In addition, the new guidelines can drive SaaS startups out of India as they can no longer bill the customers, thus cutting off their primary stream of revenue.
+Fortunately, we have the solution.
+In the following section, we’ll take a look at how organizations including Indian businesses can adapt better to the new recurring payments policy.

 How to Streamline Recurring Payments with AR Automation: 11 Best Practices